Zurina/Dataset/README.md

 # Dataset
 Dataset Analysis Python

-This dataset is about the leading causes of death in The United States
+This dataset is about the leading causes of deaths in The United States

 https://data.cdc.gov/api/views/bi63-dtpu/rows.json?accessType=DOWNLOAD